Want to create interactive content? It’s easy in Genially!

 The HOW of Learning

-Course period Learners given a date to complete the course by, they will normally be given 3 months to complete it even though expected time is 45 minutes.
-Learners can dip in and out again should they need to, so long as it’s within the 3 month period.
+Course period Learners are given a date to complete the course by, they will normally be given 3 months to complete it, even though the expected time is 45 minutes.
+Learners can dip in and out of the course should they need to, so long as it’s within the 3-month period.
 Learning Theory Cognitivism as it’s learner-centred and will look at: • How best to design it? • How do they remember it? • How does it get into our memory?
-Design wise have to think about scenarios and actively participate in learning where they get to see how it applies in real life in order to relate and remember.
+Design-wise, they have to think about scenarios and actively participate in learning where they get to see how it applies in real life in order to relate and remember.

 Multiple Formats